188.8.131.52 Stability of residence exemption for under 18s

-DHS officers have discretion to determine on an individual basis, what constitutes unstable accommodation.
+Services Australia officers have discretion to determine on an individual basis, what constitutes unstable accommodation.
 The main factor influencing this is whether the person is in a position to maintain attendance in a course, given their circumstances.
 Unstable accommodation would generally be characterised by:

-- a lack of access to basic amenities, such as running water and power,
+- a lack of access to basic amenities, such as running water and power

 - a lack of access to facilities, such as telephone and personal transport, and/or

 - loss of a support network, particularly the family support network.

 Examples: Living on the streets, in a hostel or refuge, or moving from house to house every 2 or 3 weeks.

 The young person can be given an exemption for up to 13 weeks.
 The exemption can be extended for:

 - young people attending counselling, OR